QAInsights/Quillx/SPEC.md

 ### In plain text

-> **AIx: 2/5 · Prose** — Architecture and logic are mine.
+> **AIdx: 2/5 · Prose** — Architecture and logic are mine.
 AI scaffolded the boilerplate and tests.

 ---